AlgyJr/ios_guides/UITableView-Guide.md

 <a href="http://imgur.com/2r9tOJo"><img src="http://i.imgur.com/2r9tOJo.png" title="Setting Custom Class"/></a>

-You will now be able to select your custom cell class in the assistant editor (tuxedo mode) and connect IBOutlets from your prototype cell into your class as you would with any other view.
+You will now be able to select your custom cell class in the Assistant Editor (tuxedo mode) and connect IBOutlets from your prototype cell into your class as you would with any other view.
 Note that you must select the "content view" of your prototype cell in order for the your custom cell class to